Standpoint Research lifts Conagra Brands Inc. [CAG] price estimate. Who else is bullish?

+Conagra Brands Inc. [NYSE: CAG] closed the trading session at $32.41 on 06/12/20.
+The day’s price range saw the stock hit a low of $31.72, while the highest price level was $32.46.
+The stocks have a year to date performance of -5.34 percent and weekly performance of -3.02 percent.
+The stock has been moved at 13.20 percent over the last six months.
+The stock has performed -4.82 percent around the most recent 30 days and changed 30.74 percent over the most recent 3-months.

-Compared to the average trading volume of 4.70M shares, CAG reached a trading volume of 3544278 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.50M shares, CAG reached to a volume of 3489023 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Standpoint Research have made an estimate for Conagra Brands Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on May 18, 2020.
 The new note on the price target was released on May 11, 2020, representing the official price target for Conagra Brands Inc. stock.
 Previously, the target price had yet another raise from $26 to $30, while Bernstein kept a Mkt Perform rating on CAG stock.

-Conagra Brands Inc. [CAG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.28.
-With this latest performance, CAG shares gained by 2.29% in over the last four-week period, additionally plugging by 17.89% over the last 6 months – not to mention a rise of 14.51% in the past year of trading.
+Conagra Brands Inc. [CAG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.02.
+With this latest performance, CAG shares dropped by -4.82% in over the last four-week period, additionally plugging by 13.20% over the last 6 months – not to mention a rise of 8.76% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Conagra Brands Inc. [CAG] shares currently have an operating margin of +14.76 and a Gross Margin at +27.89.
 Conagra Brands Inc.’s Net Margin is presently recorded at +7.13.